mxagar/design_patterns_notes/README.md

 - Class methods via `@classmethod`: an attribute of the *class* is modified, i.e., same value for all class object instances.
 - Caching via `@functools.lru_cache`: memoization utility, i.e., results of expensive functions (e.g., recursive) are cached in a dictionary.
 - Overloading via `@functools.singledispatch`: different behaviors allowed for the same function signature depending on the type of the arguments.
+- Metaclasses: a class of a class that defines how a class behaves; as objects are instances of classes, classes are instances of metaclasses.
 - Some other additional points:
   - Type hints
   - Keywords like `pass` and ellipsis `...`